lucioleKi/FogOfLoveQt1/README.md

 Completed: Chapter page, Board page (where one can see player status and personality tokens).
 Improved the overall structure of various objects.

 Next step: Main game loop for regular scenes first.
 The plan is to make a 3-page-UI for choosing a scene->display the scene->resolve the scene.

+9/8/2022

+This project is currently on hiatus right now.
+I implemented most personality-token and satisfaction related events.
+It's just I found reimplementing all other events being repetitive and tiring.
+The debugger is also not to my liking.
+Whenever I try to debug, it felt too time-consuming and unfruitful.
+I want to continue learning more than anything else.
+Maybe one day I will learn enough about game development so that I can come back here and finish this project.